 At Toloka, we are committed to unlocking AI opportunities.
 Every day, our researchers tackle pressing AI and ML challenges,

 Browse through some of our latest work.

+Domain-specific data is the crux of the successful transfer of machine learning systems from benchmarks to real life.
 Crowdsourcing has become one of the standard tools for cheap and time-efficient data collection for simple problems such as image classification: thanks in large part to advances in research on aggregation methods.

 In this paper, we demonstrate Crowd-Kit, a general-purpose crowdsourcing computational quality control toolkit.
 It provides efficient implementations in Python of computational quality control algorithms for crowdsourcing, including uncertainty measures and crowd consensus methods.

 This paper reviews the crowdsourced audio transcription shared task devoted to this problem and co-organized with the Crowd Science Workshop at VLDB 2021.